mhekkel/libzeep/README.txt

 internet address and port to listen to.

 Inside the constructor of your new server object you have to register the methods of the server you want to export.
-You do this by calling the inherited 'register_action' method.
-This method takes four parameters:
+These methods can take any number of input arguments and only one output parameter which is the last parameter of the method.
+The result of these methods should be void.
+To register the methods you have to call the inherited 'register_action' method which takes four parameters:

 - the name of the action as it is published
 - the this pointer for your server